-- To provide parents, staff and volunteers with clear expectations, guidelines and an overview for induction for working in our school. - To encourage the wider community to engage with children's learning to raise standards of achievement, enhance children's well-being and to promote community cohesion.
+- To provide parents, staff and volunteers with clear expectations, induction and guidelines for working in our school. - To encourage the wider community to engage with children's learning to raise standards of achievement, enhance children's well-being and to promote community cohesion.